 - Lord Robert Baden-Powell, Founder of Scouting

 Troop 60 meets at St. Pius X School from 7:30-9:00 pm each Tuesday of the month.
 St. Pius X School is located in Mountlake Terrace just off of Exit 179 on I-5 at 220th St SW.

-If you'd like to see what a Scout Led Troop looks like, come by for a visit.
+If you'd like to see what a Fun, Scout Led Troop looks like, come by for a visit.

+- Lord Robert Baden-Powell, Founder of Scouting